|

 Cadence Weapon, the moniker chose by

-Western Canada's white rapper Rollie Pemberton utilized
+Western Canada's rapper Rollie Pemberton utilized

 a broad (and still cohesive) palette of beats (from electro to techno) and virtuoso claustrophobic studio arrangements (from samples to scratching) on